The Common Envelope Evolution Outcome -- A Case Study on Hot Subdwarf B Stars: Summary and Conclusions

+The authors thank the anonymous referee for the helpful comments and suggested improvements.
 This project is supported by National Key R\&D Program of China (2021YFA1600400/3) and National Natural Science Foundation of China (grants NO. 12173081, 12090040/3, 11733008, 12125303, 11673058), Yunnan Fundamental Research Projects (grant NO. 202101AV070001), the key research program of frontier sciences, CAS, No. ZDBS-LY-7005 and CAS, “Light of West China Program”.
 HG thanks the institute of astronomy, University of Cambridge for hosting the one year visiting.
 HG also thanks Prof. Ronald F Webbink for helpful suggestions.
 CAT thanks Churchill Colledge for his fellowship.
 DJ acknowledge the science research grants NO. 12073070 and CMS-CSST-2021-A08.
+Zhenwei Li acknowledges the science research grants No. 12103086, 202101AU070276.